hacaravan/CV/README.md

 #### Fast & Enthusiastic Learner

 I love learning new things - whether it be practical skills, information or random trivia.
 As soon as I learn something I want to put it into practice or share the information with someone.
+At Makers, I immersed myself in learning, picking up Ruby and Javascript from scatch, playing around with CSS and HTML, and made sure I kept a learning log of all the most important things I worked on.
 When I worked at Bristol Energy, I went into the role not even knowing how Excel worked properly, but by the end I regularly offered my support to my colleagues with Excel, VBA and SQL (the three tools I spent most of my time with).
-Before starting the Makers Academy course, I taught myself some introductory Java.

 #### Logical Problem Solver